 Bronde is another great option for brunettes that want to edge into blonde without committing to all-over color.
-Ask your colorist to create your bronde look with a honey blonde shade to keep your hue rich and warm-toned for autumn.
-If you’re lightening your brunette base, we recommend picking up a blue toning system like Matrix Total Results Brass Off Shampoo and Conditioner.
-This system contains blue violet pigments to neutralize brassy undertones.
+Ask your colorist to create your bronde look with a honey blonde shade to keep your hue rich and warm-toned.

 Honey Blonde With Subtle Auburn Highlights

-If you’ve been scrolling through fall hair color trends, you’ve probably seen auburn at the top of every single list.
-It’s a staple autumn shade and luckily, pairs beautifully with honey blonde.
+If you’ve been scrolling through hair color trends, you’ve probably seen auburn at the top of every list.
+It’s a staple shade pairs beautifully with honey blonde.
 Ask your colorist to incorporate subtle auburn highlights throughout a honey blonde base.

 Honey Blonde Curls

-There are certain shades that really stand out on curly hair, and honey blonde is one of them.
-The texture of ringlets helps to show off the depth and dimension of this hue.
+Certain shades really stand out on curly hair, and sugary honey blonde is one of them.
+The ringlets' texture helps show off the hue's depth and dimension.

 Honey Blonde With Lowlights

 Give your honey blonde look extra depth by adding lowlights throughout your mane.
-Pro tip: Adding texture to your hair can help to accentuate the dimension of your color.
-Try applying a few spritzes of texturizing spray like Redken Triple Dry 15 Dry Texture Finishing Spray throughout your hair.
+Pro tip: Adding texture to your hair can help accentuate your color's dimension.
+Try applying a few spritzes of texturizing spray like Matrix Vavoom Extra Full Freezing Spray throughout your hair.

 Sandy Honey Blonde